Luke-McDonnell/DataScience/README.md

 # DataScience
 A repository for Data Science work completed by Luke McDonnell.
-Here I will explain each file in this repository.
+Below are some details about each file in this repository.

 Diss_Notebook.ipynb:
 This is the jupyter notebook file from my dissertation, which aimed to use the data from the National Childhood Development Study (Link below) to predict symptoms of